PaulinaCzarnota/PaulinaCzarnota/README.md

 I’m always open to new opportunities, collaborations, or just a chat about tech.
 📧 You can reach me at **[paul.czar.14@gmail.com](mailto:paul.czar.14@gmail.com)**

+---

+### 🎉 **Thank you for visiting my profile!**
+Feel free to explore my projects, and don’t hesitate to reach out if you’re interested in collaborating.